 - 1. Plate target cells 12-18 hr before infection in several wells of a 6-well plate.
-Plate a sufficient number of cells in each well to attain a confluency of 40-60% at the time of infection ( $-2 \times 10^5$ ). - 2.
-Collect retroviral supernatant from your transfected packaging cells, filter through a 0.45 μm filter.
-Add polybrene to the culture to a final concentration of 4 μg/ml.
+Plate a sufficient number of cells in each well to attain a confluency of 40-60% at the time of infection ($\sim 2 \times 10^5$). - 2.
+Collect retroviral supernatant from your transfected packaging cells, filter through a 0.45- μ m filter.
+Add polybrene to the culture to a final concentration of 4 μ g/ml.

-Note: Use a cellulose acetate or polysulfonic (low protein binding) filter instead of nitrocellulose.
+NOTE: Use a cellulose acetate or polysulfonic (low protein binding) filter but not nitrocellulose.
 Nitrocellulose binds proteins present in the membrane of retrovirus and destroys the virus.
-The concentration of polybrene may be titrated from 2-12 μg/ml to optimize the infection efficiency.
+The concentration of polybrene may be titrated from $2-12 \mu g/ml$ to optimize the infection efficiency.